Alexandrion109666/personal-stuff/doc.md

    - Security: Authentication mechanism
    - Testable: Modules are easily tested
    - Usability
+   - Maintenance
+   - Easy way to add new functionalities
 # Use-Case Model

 ## Use case 1

     * Use case: Authentication
-    * Level: one of: User-goal
+    * Level: one of: Administrator/Employee-goal
-    * Primary actor: All users
+    * Primary actor: Administrator/Employee
-    * Main success scenario: An user is authenticated successfully
+    * Main success scenario: Administrator/Employee is authenticated successfully
-    * Extensions: The user is warned in case of bad credentials
+    * Extensions: Administrator/Employee will be promped if bad credentials were provided

 ## Use case 2

     * Use case: Add/update/view client information
     * Level: one of: Summary
-    * Primary actor: Front-desk employee
+    * Primary actor: Bank Employee
-    * Main success scenario: The user executes successfully those operations
+    * Main success scenario: Bank Employee successfully executes these opeartions
-    * Extensions: None
+    * Extensions: Bank Employee will be prompted if some wrong informations were provided

 ## Use case 3

     * Use case: Add/update/view client account
     * Level: one of: Summary
-    * Primary actor: Front-desk employee
+    * Primary actor: Bank Employee
-    * Main success scenario: The user executes successfully those operations
+    * Main success scenario: Bank Employee successfully executes these opeartions
-    * Extensions: None
+    * Extensions: Bank Employee will be prompted if some wrong informations were provided

 ## Use case 4

     * Use case: Transfer money between accounts
     * Level: one of: Summary
-    * Primary actor: Front-desk employee
+    * Primary actor: Bank Employeet
-    * Main success scenario: The transaction is done
+    * Main success scenario: Bank Employee successfully executes these opeartions
-    * Extensions: Atomic transactional operations
+    * Extensions: Bank Employee will be prompted if some wrong informations were provided

 ## Use case 5

     * Use case: Pay utilities
     * Level: one of: Summary
-    * Primary actor: Front-desk employee
+    * Primary actor: Bank Employeet
-    * Main success scenario: The payment is done
+    * Main success scenario: Bank Employee successfully executes these opeartions
-    * Extensions: Atomic transactional operations
+    * Extensions: Bank Employee will be prompted if some wrong informations were provided

 ## Use case 6